 To create a location-aware app, you first need to understand how the global positioning system (GPS) works.
-GPS data comes from a satellite system maintained by the US government.
+GPS data is generated via a series of geosynchronous satellites maintained by the United States government.
 As long as you have an unobstructed sight line to at least three satellites in the system, your phone can get a reading.
 A GPS reading consists of your latitude, longitude, and altitude.
-Latitude is how far north or south you are of the equator, with values for north being positive and south being negative.
+Latitude is how far north or south you are relative to the equator, with values for north being positive and south being negative.
 The range is -90 to 90.
 Figure 23-1 shows a Google map of a spot near Quito, Ecuador.
-The latitude shown on the map is -0.01-just barely south of the equator!
+The latitude shown on the map is -0.01, just barely south of the equator!

-Figure 23-1.
+Figure 23-2.
 Quito, Ecuador, is on the equator

 Longitude is how far east or west you are of the Prime Meridian; east coordinates have positive values and west coordinates are negative.
-The most well-known place it runs through is Greenwich, a town near London that is the home of the Royal Observatory.
+The Prime Meridian, which stretches north-south, is located in Greenwich, a town near London that is the home of the Royal Observatory, the organization that originally established the Prime Meridian as a basis for measurement for astronomers and navigators alike.
 The map in Figure 23-2 shows Greenwich and its longitude of 0.0.

-Figure 23-2.
+Figure 23-3.
 The Royal Observatory in Greenwich shoots a beam of light along the Prime Meridian